4 min read

 Fosters an Inclusive Workplace

-By casting the broadest net possible in hiring – whether it’s older adults, people with disabilities, or someone with a criminal record – you’re bringing a diversity of talents, backgrounds and experience to your workplace.
-This can lead to more innovation, higher productivity, and a stronger team morale.
+By casting the broadest net possible in hiring – whether it’s older adults, people with disabilities, or someone with a criminal record – you’re bringing a diversity of talents, backgrounds, and experiences to your workplace.
+This can lead to more innovation, higher productivity, and stronger team morale.

 How the FCRA Protects Job Applicants